Translated by Hilary Keyes

-If you head to any of Japan's big variety stores, you're sure to find a wide variety of cool items, especially when it comes to stationery!
-Here are the latest 5 must-have items!
+If you head to any of Japan's big variety stores looking for stationery, you're sure to find a wide variety of cool items, from high-quality pens to notebooks!
+Here are 10 must-have Japanese items that make ideal souvenirs and gifts.

-Here are our top five picks for new, must have stationery items available in shops all across Japan.
+Continue reading to find where to shop for the best stationery and our top ten picks for items available in shops all across Japan.

 1. Highlighters and Pens - Make Studying or Card Writing a Snap!

 The right writing utensil can make all the difference, and finding the right one for you may take you a while when shopping in a Japanese stationery store.
-At the small shop near my station they sell over 20 different types of pens, and in major stores, you can expect to find anywhere from 50-200 varieties, both from within Japan and around the world.
+Even at small shops with stationery 20 different types of pens, and in major stores, you can expect to find anywhere from 50-200 varieties, both from within Japan and around the world.

 FriXion Ball Pens by Pilot have been a huge hit in Japan for a few years now, and they just keep adding more and more useful products to their line-up.
 A must have for anyone studying any subject, these erasable highlighters are ideal for when you go over a line, or find that you've highlighted too much.
 Their newest series of highlighters come in these gentle pastel colors, which are easier on the eyes than neon, but still can highlight very effectively.